yiisoft/yii2/docs/guide/security-authorization.md

 Before we set off to define authorization data and perform access checking, we need to configure the [[yii\base\Application::authManager|authManager]] application component.
 Yii provides two types of authorization managers:
 [[yii\rbac\PhpManager]] and [[yii\rbac\DbManager]].
-The former uses a PHP script file to store authorization data, while the latter stores authorization data in database.
+The former uses a PHP script file to store authorization data, while the latter stores authorization data in a database.
 You may consider using the former if your application does not require very dynamic role and permission management.

+#### configuring authManager with `PhpManager`

-The following code shows how to configure `authManager` in the application configuration:
+The following code shows how to configure the `authManager` in the application configuration using the [[yii\rbac\PhpManager]] class:

 ```php
 return [